-All pupils attending Radlett Lodge School have a diagnosis of Autistic Spectrum Disorder (ASD) as well as additional learning difficulties, mainly severe (SLD) with some moderate (MLD).
-This means that each pupil is an individual, with an individual learning profile and his or her own set of unique attributes and strengths.
+All pupils attending Radlett Lodge School have a diagnosis of Autistic Spectrum Disorder (ASD) as well as additional learning difficulties, mainly severe (SLD) with some moderate learning difficulties(MLD).
+This means that each pupil is an individual, with an individual learning profile and their own set of unique attributes and strengths.

 At Radlett Lodge School, we recognise that for our pupil's progress is sometimes measured in very small steps and that we should take every opportunity to recognise each achievement across the range of personal, social and academic disciplines.
 Assessment should raise the expectation of success rather than highlight failure.
-We celebrate pupil achievements as part of school life through the presentation of certificates and class reward systems to encourage self-esteem and develop skills necessary for self-assessment.
+We celebrate pupil achievements as part of school life through the presentation of certificates to encourage self-esteem and develop skills necessary for self-assessment.

+We have a robust referral process in place.
+We ensure that we are able to effectively support the needs of all our pupils, both new and existing.
+We speak to the pupil's current school and families in order to gain more information in addition to their Education and Healthcare plan.
 Autistic pupils often present in different ways depending upon the situation; therefore, once a new pupil has joined us we embark on a twelve-week close observation baseline period.
-It is through this initial settling in period (as well as utilising information from previous settings; their EHCP; and family notes) we begin to create a learning environment utilising the right resources and structures so that they can continue to successfully progress and develop.
+It is through this initial settling in period (as well as utilising information from previous settings; their EHCP; and family notes) we begin to create a learning environment utilising the right resources and structures so that they can successfully progress and develop.
 At Radlett Lodge School, we recognise the importance of building close relationships and getting the correct strategies and approaches in place as early as possible in order to see improvements in behaviour, attention and anxiety levels.